namewiz/domaingenie/design.md

 **Candidate Domain Generator** – produces raw domain strings by combining tokens and synonyms in various ways (concatenation, prefix/suffix, alphabet combinations etc.).
 It also handles TLD hacks, misspellings and exact‑match variants.

-**TLD Filter & Localisation** – restricts TLDs to those specified in `supportedTlds` or falls back to `defaultTlds` and location‑derived ccTLDs.
+**TLD Filter & Localisation** – restricts TLDs to those specified in `supportedTlds` or falls back to the `defaultTld`, any `preferredTlds` and location‑derived ccTLDs.
 Generic TLDs like .com, .net and .org are widely recognised and trusted, while ccTLDs can boost local SEO and credibility.

 **Ranking Engine** – scores each candidate based on relevance, length, pronounceability, hyphen/number penalties and TLD weights.
 Short, pronounceable names without hyphens/numbers and with popular TLDs rank higher.